Frequently askedQuestions

 Don’t bring too much luggage!

 The e-ticket of your international flight states how many kilograms and pieces of luggage you can take (for free) on your flight.
 You’ll also find the permitted dimensions of your luggage on the airline’s website (KLM).
 It’s better to take a backpack or soft bag than a (hard) suitcase.
-Large and hard suitcases are difficult to fit in the safari jeep and in the small planes to Zanzibar, for example.
+Large and hard suitcases do not fit in the safari jeep and in the small planes to Zanzibar, for example.
 For domestic flights, you can take a maximum of 15 kilos (sometimes 20 kg), including hand luggage.
+(You can find what applies to you in the travel documents.)
 Follow these rules, they’re in place for your safety.
 If you do arrive with heavy luggage, you run the risk your luggage may not be taken.
 Or that you have to pay an extra seat for your luggage.

 Do you travel together with others?
 Then divide your luggage over several suitcases or travel bags.
 If a suitcase is lost, you still have part of your luggage.